 Medications, such as anti-epileptic drugs, may be prescribed to control your seizures or other symptoms.

-If your symptoms are not responding to medication or there is recurring bleeding in the brain, removal of the lesion using microsurgical techniques may be recommended.
+If your symptoms are not responding to medication or there is repeated bleeding in the brain, surgical removal of the cavernous malformation may be recommended.